siemens/cmp-test-suite/readme.md

 ## Configuration
-Create a Python virtual environment by installing the dependencies from `requirements.txt`:
+Create a Python virtual environment by installing the dependencies from `requirements.txt` as follows:

 1. Create a virtual environment: `python3 -m venv venv-cmp-tests`
    - If you use WSL 2.0, run `apt install libpython3-dev python3-venv` if the command above fails.